 Did you know that colorectal cancer is the third leading cause of cancer-related deaths in men and women in the United States?
 In 2018 alone, over 50,000 people died of colon cancer.
-If you are over the age of 45 and haven’t had a colonoscopy, it is time that you did.
+If you live near Philadelphia, are over the age of 45, and haven’t had a colonoscopy, it is time that you did.

 At Philadelphia Gastroenterology Consultants, we are proud to have decades of in-depth experience with providing trusted diagnosis and testing to our patients, and we are dedicated to compassionate, professional care.
 We are a highly trained team of board-certified gastroenterologists and hepatologists that offer cutting-edge technology for many of the procedures we perform.

 To schedule your colonoscopy appointment today, call us at (215) 742-9900.